GluuFederation/docs-ce-prod/docs/source/admin-guide/saml.md

 If the user clicks `Yes` or just waits a few seconds, the session will be killed and the user will be logged out.

 ## Federation Configuration
-If the SP is part of an identity federation such as [InCommon](https://www.incommon.org/participants/), the Gluu administrator has option to establish a Trust Relationship with it based on the federation's metadata.
-To achieve this he must add TR for the federation in the Gluu Server first.
-This will enable the administrator to more easily create TRs with SPs in the federation.
+If your target SP is part of a federation like [InCommon](https://www.incommon.org/federation/), a TR can be created for the SP using the federation's metadata.
+To achieve this, add a TR for the federation in the Gluu Server first, then create TRs for each target SP in the federation.

-The example below shows how an administrator would add a TR for the InCommon Federation.
+The example below shows how to add a TR for InCommon.

 ![adding_fed_tr.png](../img/saml/adding_fed_tr.png)

-Once a TR has been established with the federation, the Gluu Server administrator can easily create TRs with any SP included in the federation by selecting the federation from the `Federation Name` drop down menu and selecting the entity-id for the SP.
+Once a TR has been established with the federation, TR's can be configured for any SP in the federation by selecting the federation from the `Federation Name`, then selecting the entity-id for the SP.

-In the example below we are creating a TR for the 'Internet2 Wiki', which is an InCommon Federation affiliated SP (meaning, the SPs entityID is available in InCommon metadata).
+In the example below, we are creating a TR for the 'Internet2 Wiki', which is an InCommon Federation affiliated SP (meaning, the SPs entityID is available in InCommon metadata).

 ![Incommon_affiliated_SP_Trust.png](../img/saml/InCommon_affiliated_SP_Trust.png)